KamilMatejuk/University/MySQL/README.md

-Exercises work on data from [menegerie-db](https://dev.mysql.com/doc/index-other.html).
+Exercises work on data from [menegerie-db](https://dev.mysql.com/doc/index-other.html) and given files (event.txt, pet.txt).
 Unfortunatelly I lost the commands, only solutions are left, but I think they are pretty clear.